MoebiusSolutions/devsecops-test0/README.md

 # devsecops-test0-solution

-__ATTENTION: DO NOT PUBLISH, PUSH, OR SHARE THIS TEST OR YOUR SOLUTION.__
+__ATTENTION: DO NOT PUBLISH, PUSH, OR SHARE THIS TEST OR YOUR SOLUTION.
+Zip the solved project folder and email the zip file to HR.__

 __Interviewees__: Please solve the following Problems.